datarefuge/workflow/README.md

   [bookmarklet](http://digital2.library.unt.edu/nomination/eth2016/about/).
   This sorting is only provisional: when in doubt seeders mark a URL as possibly *not* crawlable, and these URLs populate a spreadsheet.
-* The *Researchers* evaluate each entry in the spreadsheet to confirm whether it is indeed not automatically crawlable by the Internet Archive and, if so, how the data might be accessed.
+* The *[Researchers](research.md)* evaluate each entry in the spreadsheet to confirm whether it is indeed not automatically crawlable by the Internet Archive and, if so, how the data might be accessed.
-* The *Havesters* download uncrawlable data.
+* The *[Havesters](haversting.md)* download uncrawlable data.
 Often is it easiest for the person who researched an entry to also harvest it, obtaining technical assistance from fellow researchers/harvesters as needed.
 At the end of the harvesting process, this data is uploaded to a temporary storage location.
-* The *Baggers* do quality assurance on the work of the harvesters to make sure that a second pair of eyes has passed over each dataset, and that everything a researcher would need to understand the data is present.
+* The *[Baggers](bagging.md)* do quality assurance on the work of the harvesters to make sure that a second pair of eyes has passed over each dataset, and that everything a researcher would need to understand the data is present.
 They then package the data into a bagit file, which includes some metadata, and move it into an Amazon S3 bucket where it will be accessible from ckan.
-* The *Metadata* team creates a CKan record for this S3 resource.
+* The *[Metadata](meatadata.md)* team creates a CKan record for this S3 resource.

-**NOTE THAT THE COLUMNS REFERED TO IN THIS DOCUMENT, UNLESS OTHERWISE NOTED COME FROM [THIS SPREADSHEET](https://docs.google.com/spreadsheets/d/1nevyzpc-vwoK6krngEASPJS5_ngrOwD2qYUPxLVesrg/edit).**

-## SEEDERS AND SORTERS

-TO DO

-# RESEARCH (BLUE Cell Headers, Columns L-R)
+# RESEARCH

 First pick a link in the spreadsheet to evaluate.